 2 nights in Marseille

 Marseille is the second-largest city in France and its premier port.
-The Vieux Port, is still at the center of city life, with fishing boats, yachts and cabin cruisers all moored together, though larger ships.
+The Vieux Port, is still at the center of city life, with fishing boats, yachts, and cabin cruisers all moored together with larger ships.
 Ancient remains, early modern buildings, and twentieth century office and housing blocks make up the physical fabric of a thriving city.
-Urban infrastructure, Mediterranean climate and a convenient location make it an attractive center for vacations and conventions.
+Urban infrastructure, Mediterranean climate, and a convenient location make it an attractive center for vacations and conventions.

 Explore MuCEM, Villa Mediterranee, Musee Regards de Provence, Vieux Port (Old Port), Cathedral of Saint Mary Major, Le Panier, Musee Cantini, Chateau d`If, Calanques National Park, Le Canebiere, Basilique Notre Dame de la Garde, and so much more!